samantha-t28/movie-vault/README.md

 ### 4. API Integration

--   The application will use the OMDB (Open Movie Database) API to fetch movie data.
+-   The application will use the TMDB (Open Movie Database) API to fetch movie data.

 ### 5. Hosting Environment